-BARC was established November 8, 2014 by Mike Zapolski, Sr. to promote and develop sport and competition model rocketry, and to further the aims and policies of the NAR.
-As as a chartered section of the NAR, BARC adheres to NAR Rocket Safety Codes.
+BARC was founded November 8, 2014 by Mike Zapolski, Sr. to promote and develop sport and competition model rocketry, and to further the aims and policies of the NAR, and adheres to all NAR Rocket Safety Codes.

-Our launch control equipment provides low-high power launch capability from 3 cells.
-For rockets with A–G motors, BARC has an “A” cell (8 pad positions), for H-J motors a “B” cell (4 pad positions), and for K motors a “C” cell (4 pad positions) that is setup on an as-needed basis.
-We also have a 1500mm long, 10mm, rail for rockets with micro rail buttons, a rail side arm for a 6 ft.
+Our launch control equipment provides launches from 3 cells.
+Our “A” cell (8 rod positions); our “B” cell (4 1010 rail positions), and our “C” cell (4 rail positions) for K motors (setup on an as-needed basis).
+We also have a 59″ long, 10mm, rail for rockets with micro rail buttons, a rail side arm for a 6 ft.
 1/4″ launch rod, and a 6ft., 20mm, rail for rockets having mini rail buttons.
-These smaller rails are setup on an as-needed basis.
+These smaller rails are setup as needed.

 We invite members to bring a personal launch rail if they choose provided it has a proper exhaust deflection device.